sphinx-contrib/spelling/doxylink/doc/index.rst

 Doxylink is a Sphinx extension to link to external Doxygen API documentation.

-It works much like the extlinks extension but it does some more processing to link C++ symbols against their Doxygen HTML documentation.
+It allows you to specify C++ symbols and it will convert them into links to the HTML page of their Doxygen documentation.

 Usage
 -----